Black Alumni Alliance

 Click here to read The Baylor Black Alumni Alliance response to the Baylor University Board of Regents' Resolution on Racial Healing and Justice.

 The Baylor Black Alumni Alliance began as the Baylor Black Alumni Club, chartered in 1985 by a group of students who wanted to continue their Baylor experience beyond the halls of Pat Neff.
 We are committed to the same morals and values that Baylor was founded upon.
 Since 1985, we have been able to award more than $10,000 in academic scholarships to deserving minority students.

 Virtual Town Hall

-On July 13, the Baylor Black Alumni Alliance joined together with the Baylor Alumni Latino Group to host a virtual Town Hall.
+In July 2020, the Baylor Black Alumni Alliance joined together with the Baylor Alumni Latino Group to host a virtual Town Hall.
 If you would like to view the recording of the event or read through the frequently asked questions, click the link below.

 We host a variety of events throughout the year, including on-campus events during Welcome Week and Homecoming.
 View our calendar to find events near you.

 Supporting students through scholarships is an important part of our mission.
 In February 2000, our scholarship fund was named after the first African-American professor at Baylor University, Dr. Vivenne Malone-Mayes; the scholarship was endowed February 7, 2000.
 Our first scholarship was awarded in April 2001.

 - President: Marie A. Brown

 - Secretary: LaTonya Jeffery